Frequently Asked Questions

 A. It is generally better to appeal rather than to re-file since more claims are awarded at the hearing level than any other stage.

-Q. Do I need a Social Security advocate to apply for Social Security Disability Benefits?
+Q. Do I need a Social Security Attorney to apply for Social Security Disability Benefits?

 Q. When can I hire someone to represent me?